-We talked to Tom Hedley, Head of Fast Growth at Ciklum, a top-five global Software Engineering and Solutions Company delivering IT excellence to Fortune 500 and fast-growing organizations around the world.
-Here is what he said about it.
+How Tom Hedley, Head of Fast Growth at Ciklum and his team are delivering IT excellence to Fortune 500 and fast-growing organizations around the world.

 First of all, how are you and your family doing in these COVID-19 times?